dimasabreu/BikeCase/README.md

   * A:I choose Python to use Pandas.

 * What steps I did to ensure that my data is clean?
-   * A: First I import all the files into a DF chosing only the columns I need.
+   * A: First I import all the files into a DF chosing only the columns I need, containing 5803720 rows.
-   * Used a function to drop all the null values
+   * Used a function to drop all the null values, 4482362 rows remaining.
-   * Used a function to drop duplicates
+   * Used a function to drop duplicates, 4482362 rows remaining.

 <h2 id="Summary"> A summary of this analysis </h2>